How to Make Low Carb Ice Cream with Matcha Tea Powder

 A serving of Matcha Tea Ice Cream in a black bowl on a wooden mat.

-How do I make this Matcha Tea Ice Cream without Eggs?
+Can I make Matcha Tea Ice Cream without Eggs?

-If you are allergic to eggs or have concerns about the safety of using egg yolks and the risk of salmonella contamination, there is a straightforward solution – use vodka and xanthan gum as a substitute in this recipe.
-Here are easy steps to sub out the eggs:
+If you are allergic to eggs or have concerns about the safety of using egg yolks and the risk of salmonella contamination, there is a straightforward solution: use vodka and xanthan gum as a substitute in this recipe.
+Follow these easy steps to make match ice cream without eggs:

 1. Heat the partly skimmed evaporated milk and sweetener in a saucepan until it simmers and steam rises.